What to do in case of beard hair loss ?

 Alopecia barbae or beard hair loss is a disease that makes it just as difficult for men to deal with as hereditary balding.
-However, this form of baldness issue affects the beard and does not follow a common pattern: when and where bald spots appears is unpredictable.
+However, this form of alopecia affects the beard and does not follow a common pattern: when and where bald spots appears is unpredictable.

 On the other hand, it is certain that all the hair on the affected spots will fail: these spots are as shiny as a clean shaven.
 Read more about this treacherous hair loss disorder.